Carlos Beruff

 Carlos Miguel Beruff (born January 1, 1958) is an American real estate developer and a Republican politician and donor.
-On March 1, 2017, Governor Rick Scott appointed him chair of the Florida Constitution Revision Commission, a body that meets once every 20 years to propose amendments to the Florida Constitution.
+On March 1, 2017, Governor Rick Scott appointed him chair of the Florida Constitution Revision Commission for the 2018 election, a body that meets once every 20 years to propose amendments to the Florida Constitution.

 Beruff was a candidate for the U.S. Senate in 2016, losing the Republican primary to Marco Rubio.
 He was a gubernatorial appointee to the Sarasota-Bradenton Airport Authority, the Southwest Florida Water Management Board, and the State College of Florida board.
 Beruff was born in Miami, Florida, to Cuban-immigrant parents.

 Early life and education

 Beruff was born on January 1, 1958.
 His parents, Sylvia Vilarello and Marco Tulio Beruff, were Cuban refugees.
 He attended a boarding school in Howey-in-the-Hills, Florida.
 He later attended Stetson University, and later the University of South Florida.

 Career

 In 1984, Beruff founded Medallion Home, a home builder located in Bradenton, Florida.